Niimraa/Doc-Directory/README.md

 ![pSide_Filters](https://github.com/Niimraa/Doc-Directory/assets/133609979/5c7b7286-a811-4203-927b-8e01d01bf968)

+## Methodology

+This website was made by by a collaborative team of five individuals, including myself and four of my classmates, as part of a group project.
+The development process was driven by the agile methodology, emphasizing adaptability, collaboration, and iterative progress.
+The diverse skills and expertise of our team members have been crucial in bringing this project to life.
+Each team member contributed to various aspects, such as front-end and back-end development, design, and project management.
+Throughout the development process, we utilized Git for version control.
+We used the the agile methodology, This approach allowed us to adapt to evolving requirements, prioritize features efficiently, and deliver a functional and user-friendly website.

 ## Installation

 To set up the project, run the following commands for both the backend and frontend in different terminals: